 Each state has different programs, so you should educate yourself on the type of program offered and its tax perks, Furubotten-LaRosee said.
 Unlike the UGMA and UTMA account, there are penalties if your child doesn’t use the money for school.
 The child may pay state and federal taxes on the money, plus a tax penalty of 10%.

-There’s a lot to think about financially when having a baby.
+There’s a lot to think about when saving for a baby.
 Adding another person to the family is a lifestyle change.
 Take a look at your spending and budgeting habits to make room for upcoming expenses for the child, and review the options above to make a smooth transition.